Thinking

 As someone who views their LinkedIn exclusivity as a source of pride, like a low golf score, this won’t be an easy habit to break.
 My plan starting Jan 1 is to solve this on a go forward basis, by just not letting new contacts lapse in the first place.
 Maybe around March, I will start to whittle down the list of those I’ve lost touched with…or by April for sure.

-Create 75% Less PowerPoint
+Communicate With 75% Less PowerPoint

 Do you know the carbon footprint created by corporate America’s use of PowerPoint?
 Neither do I, but it has to be a lot.
 What with the endless saves of version after version, forever occupying gig upon gig of memory on cloud servers.
 You thought crypto mining was bad for the environment, but have you ever thought about the impact of Microsoft Office?